Our Process for Certifications & Audits

 The management system has been implemented and the client is ready for the Stage 2 Audit (Certification Audit).

-Most clients tend to allow two to four weeks between the Stage 1 and Stage 2 to allow time to address any deficiencies.
+Most clients tend to allow two to four weeks between the Stage 1 and Stage 2 to allow time to address any deficiencies, however, the time may be adjusted given the outcome of the Stage 1.

 The following items are reviewed for ISO management system standards accredited under ANAB standards.